20 Apr 2023

 Village Social, Stable Cafe, and Cedric’s Tavern in Antler Hill Village are great options, but make sure to make reservations at those spots in advance.
 If you find yourself hungry and without a reservation, there are other quick bite options available, including the Smokehouse Food Truck (Antler Hill Village) and Courtyard Market (beside the Biltmore House).

-Your Biltmore ticket includes a complimentary wine tasting at the Winery in Located in Antler Hill Village, you can enjoy this perk with the purchase of a daytime ticket if you are over the age of 21.
+Your Biltmore ticket includes a complimentary wine tasting at the Winery located in Antler Hill Village, so you can enjoy this perk with the purchase of a daytime ticket if you are over the age of 21.

-Insider Tip: Make your wine tasting reservation upon arrival.
-Implemented during the pandemic, reservations must now be made in person the day of your visit at the winery within Antler Hill Village.
+Insider Tip: Make your wine-tasting reservation upon arrival.
+Implemented during the pandemic, reservations must now be made in person on the day of your visit at the winery within Antler Hill Village.

 If you miss out on your complimentary tasting, check out the wine bar across the way.
-The charcuterie board and pink peppercorn bon bons pair delciously with Biltmore's wines!
+The charcuterie board and pink peppercorn bon bons pair deliciously with Biltmore's wines!

-7. Explore everything Antler Hill Village has to offer, including the Biltmore Farmyard.
+7. Explore Antler Hill Village and The Biltmore Farmyard.

 The village is chock full of activities for everyone in your group.
 Tend farm animals, watch live craft demonstrations by blacksmiths and woodworkers, try your hand at target archery, create a unique nature mandala, rent a bike or take a guided bike ride, discover the ancient art of falconry, and if you're visiting with kids, let them play at the wooden Pisgah Playground.